Not having any issues is a good thing, right?

-Once you have added an issue to the list, you then need to do something about it.
+Once someone adds an issue to the list, then they need to do something about it.

-After all, how many meetings have you been to where people are asking “didn’t we talk about this last week?”
+After all, how many meetings have you attended where people ask, “Didn’t we talk about this last week?”

-The Issues Solving Track™ overcomes these obstacles and helps leadership teams and departments get to the solution quickly.
+The Issues Solving Track® overcomes these obstacles and helps leadership teams and departments get to the solution quickly.

 The Issues Solving Track consists of the following steps:

-Clearly identify what the real issue is.
-As many leadership teams find, the stated problem is rarely the real problem as the actual issue is typically found a few layers down.
+Clearly identify the real issue.
+As many leadership teams find, the stated problem rarely represents the real problem.
+The actual issue typically hides a few layers down.

-It’s not always a comfortable process and it can involve a great deal of discussion, however, once you’ve identified the real issue at hand, you can move on to the next step.
+This process can get uncomfortable and involve a great deal of discussion.
+However, once you’ve identified the real issue at hand, you can move on to the next step to discuss it.

-It’s important to remember that solving issues takes time, but by handling them now, you can save time for every department, by getting rid of the issues that will only bring you down if they go unsolved.
+Remember that solving issues takes time, but handling them now can save time by getting rid of small issues.
+Left unaddressed, those small issues grow into bigger ones that will only bring you down.

-To build a business that is destined for growth and opportunity, you need to solve issues for the long term in accordance with your vision.
+To build a business destined for growth and opportunity, you need to solve issues for the long term by following your vision.